haquanq/fm-notifications-page/.docs/frontend-mentor.md

 :memo: **What i have done**

-- Made the solution as close to the design as possible.
+- Made the solution as close to the design as possible (i don't have Figma files).
-- Added custom effects on interactive elements.
+- Added custom effects on interactive elements (spice things up).

 ## What challenges did you encounter, and how did you overcome them?